-I am a PhD candidate at the Bonn Graduate School of Economics at the University of Bonn.
 I am a research fellow of the Collaborative Research Center Transregio 224, an associated member to the Cluster of Excellence ECONtribute: Markets & Public Policy, and a briq Student fellow.

 Main Research Fields: Applied Microeconomics, Behavioral Economics, Political Economy